Hall of Excellence

 In 2016, the name changed to School of Kinesiology, Allied Health and Human Services.
 From 2018 to 2023, it was represented by the departments of Kinesiology and Health, Recreation and Community Services.
 As of July 2023, the departments of Kinesiology and Athletic Training and Nursing and Public Health, in the School of Health and Human Sciences in the College of Social and Behavioral Sciences, and Health, Recreation and Community Services, in the College of Education, are included.

 Criteria for Induction

-Graduates of the Department of Kinesiology or the Department of Health, Recreation and Community Services.
+Graduates of the Department of Kinesiology and Athletic Training, Nursing and Public Health or Health, Recreation and Community Services.

 Demonstrated mastery of the knowledge base within their profession.